Kilmichael ambush: Controversy

 In November 2022 Niall Meehan's 'Rehabilitating Peter Hart' discussed Morrison's claims.
 He pointed out that Willie Chambers was not, by his own admission, at the Kilmichael Ambush on 20 November 1920.
 Chambers reported to his son that, at the time, he guarded a bridge some 15 kilometers away.
-Meehan noted Morrison's admission that Ned Young, who was there, reportedly said nothing at his alleged interview (aged 96) to Peter Hart about the ambush.
-Yet Hart claimed Young's anonymous interview as a source of information on the ambush.
-Flor Crowley's initial, 1947, view of a false surrender at the first auxiliary lorry was soon afterwards changed to placing it (like Barry and Section Commander Stephen O'Neill) at the second lorry.
-In addition, Meehan pointed to a 2012 Father John Chisholm interview available online, not cited by Morrison.
+Meehan also noted Morrison's admission that Ned Young, who was there, reportedly said nothing (aged 96) about the ambush at his alleged Hart interview.
+Yet Hart claimed Young's anonymous interview as a source of ambush information.
+Meehan noted that Flor Crowley's initial, 1947, reference to a false surrender at the first auxiliary lorry was soon afterwards changed to placing it (like Barry and Section Commander Stephen O'Neill) at the second lorry.
+In addition, Meehan pointed to a 2012 Father John Chisholm audio interview available online, not cited by Morrison.
 In it Chisholm asserted that Liam Deasy did not write Towards Ireland Free.
 Fr Chisholm stated that he wrote 'every line'.
-Chisholm also noted that he doubted the false surrender account before researching it.
+Chisholm also noted that he doubted the false surrender account before he researched it.
 He then admitted that he failed to put his view to Tom Barry when they met.
-Chisholm wrote to Ned Young's son in 2008, stating that he had no audio-tape interview with Ned Young.
-He re-discovered it, he said, three years later, claiming he had forgotten its existence.
+Meehan pointed to Chisholm writing to Ned Young's son in 2008, stating that he had no audio-tape interview with Ned Young.
+Chisholm said he later re-discovered the interview three years later, claiming he had previously forgotten its existence.
 Notably, the Young interview contains at least two references to a false surrender event, that Hart did not mention in his 1998 report of Young's (then anonymous) Chisholm tape utterances.
 Meehan noted no specific refutation of a false surrender event at Kilmichael in Morrison's book, apart from by Hart, Chisholm and by Morrison herself.
 In other words, it was an assertion by interpreters of the event, not by those who participated in it.